 If you have a lot of equity and not much income, the bank will not lend, and vice versa… they are bound by the rules imposed on them.
 You might have options with non-banks though.

 If you want to know what bank or combination of banks/lenders will lend you, the easiest way to find out is ask a mortgage adviser (from mortgagehq) to run the numbers across all the different mortgage servicing calculators with your income, expense and property info, and this will save you from damaging your credit score with full applications.
-It also saves you wasting your own time.
+It also saves you from wasting your own time.
 The snapshot is the best place to start to find your approximate options instantly.
 We have an exhaustive article explaining how online mortgage calculators work including 3 online tools you can use.

 If you are curious about unlocking the ability to keep buying properties then check out Blandon’s analysis here: